PHOTOS: See the bold buildings that sprang up after South Asia regained independence

 Of course, this kind of architectural obsolescence is a worldwide problem.
 "How did New York City get rid of Pennsylvania Station in 1963?" asks Stierli.
 His hope is that by showing the importance of the buildings in the exhibit, "we will help their chances for preservation."

-Diane Cole writes for many publications, including The Wall Street Journal and The Washington Post, and is book columnist for The Psychotherapy Networker.
+Diane Cole writes for many publications, including The Wall Street Journal and The Washington Post.
 She is the author of the memoir After Great Pain: A New Life Emerges.
 Her website is DianeJoyceCole.com.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.